lreynolds188/ATechSol/docs/guides/Nextcloud.md

 ### Static IP or Dynamic DNS
 ##### Option 1: Static IP & Domain Name
 This option requires that your internet service provider is delegating a static IP to your internet connection.
 This usually comes default on business lines and can be an optional extra for home connections.
-It additionally requires the ownership of a domain name.
+It additionally requires the purchase or ownership of a [fully qualified domain name](https://www.dreamhost.com/).

 Configure A records in your domain's DNS configuration portal to point at your public static IP address.
 For help finding your public IP address click [here](https://www.whatismyip.com/).